Physical mechanisms of the Soret effect in binary Lennard-Jones liquids elucidated with thermal-response calculations: Theory and Methodology

 Next, the usual assumption of linear-response is applied so that the current densities which result from an external heat input $ u^{(ext)}(\bm{r}^{\prime})$ at $t=0$ are described by the expressions,

 In other words, heat input from an external source at $t=0$ into the two-component liquid results in current densities at later times $\tau>0$.
 This is analogous to our previous work in Ref. \cite{Fernando_2020}, but here applied to particle current densities.
 Also, as noted earlier, Hafskjold has also reported responses to external heat inputs in two-component LJ liquids, although he did not consider a specific definition of a response function\cite{Hafskjold_2017}.
+It might also be noted that the idea of computing transport coefficients using perturbations due to an external field has already been used in the context of transport in liquids\cite{Perronace:2002aa,Evans_1991}.
+The relationship between previously used approaches and the one considered here is not immediately obvious, but one distinction is that the approach considered here involves spatially-varying perturbations that permit calculations in reciprocal space.

 As with our previous work\cite{Fernando_2020}, it is useful in periodic structures to consider the linear response equations in reciprocal space.
 Here, while there is no crystal lattice, the system is still subject to periodic-boundary conditions.
 Hence, we expand the external heat perturbation as,